babel/website/docs/plugin-transform-typescript.md

 ## Caveats

 Because there are features of the TypeScript language which rely on the full type-system to be available to make changes at runtime.
-This section of caveats is quite long, however, it's worth noting that a few of these features are only found in older TypeScript codebases and have modern JavaScript equivilents which you are probably already using.
+This section of caveats is quite long, however, it's worth noting that a few of these features are only found in older TypeScript codebases and have modern JavaScript equivalents which you are probably already using.

-1. Since Babel does not type-check, code which is syntacically correct, but would fail the TypeScript type-checking may successfully get transformed, and often in unexpected or invalid ways.
+1. Since Babel does not type-check, code which is syntactically correct, but would fail the TypeScript type-checking may successfully get transformed, and often in unexpected or invalid ways.

 1. This plugin does not support [`const enum`][const_enum]s because those require type information to compile.